Derogater/Brand-Planning/Brand Planning/Company/E-Comm & Brand/LAMAN.md

 We founded Sparkle to offer healthy, sustainable, and innovative products made from the highest-quality ingredients that care for you and the planet.

 And small self introductory naming:-

+# About

+#### **noun**

+To us LaMan interprets as a place of rest and completeness.

+We embody a movement curated from a minimalist experience, a home, a place to feel good.

+The silhouettes, color palettes and premium materials are key to our design philosophy, simplifying life through purposeful products;

+Home is where LaMan is.

+**adjective**

+_LaMan_ used in qualitative inquiry to describe the trend to open the doors to new ways of studying and looking at human behavior, attitudes, and conditions.

+#### description

+Human's Immersing emotion, imagination and ownership to bring you the ultimate experience.

+More than a brand, LaMan embodies completion; a _sanctuary_ for the human's creative and stylish vision.

+Our calling is to create moments, experiences, and products that evoke _serenity_.
+Our _minimalistic_ design
+culture is our expression of _completion_.

 # Tag Line